ethman/slakh-generation/README.md

 All 129 program numbers should be assigned to something.
 If there are patches you do not want to synthesize, they should be represented here with an empty list for `"defs"`.

+There are two provided example instrument definition files:

+1. `classes_lax.json` maps MIDI instrument program numbers to patches along the separations defined in the MIDI spec (as seen in `general_midi_inst_0.txt`), with little thought given to more granular splitting.
+In other words, all brass instruments patches (trumpets, trombones, tubas, brass sections) get mapped to the same output track.

+2. `classes_strict.json` does a more keen segmentation of different instrument types, splitting up MIDI instrument program numbers into logical groups.
+For instance, acoustic guitars, clean electric guitars, and distorted electric guitars are all separately rendered patches.

+These two files require Kontakt Komplete 12 to work, but if you don't have that you can use them as a guide for creating your own instrument definitions.

 ### Step 3b: Band Definition file and MIDI file lists